steveej/nix2aci/README.md

 ## Runtime Requirements
 * [coreos/rkt](https://github.com/coreos/rkt/)

+## Signing Requirements
+Including the signing process into the nix workflow seems quite tedious and is not fully satisfactory at this point.
+I chose to setup a key for the nix build environment.
+The downside is that every build can read and use the key which is bad if the build system is compromised in any way.

+Please take a look at [the included script](scripts/setup-gpg.sh), which can be used to do the preparation.

 # Building ACIs
 There's more than one way to build and use ACIs with Nix, because the filesystem structure allows for side-by-side installations of almost any package.
 Every package (version) is stored at $NIX\_STORE identified by hash, and can be pulled into different profiles independently.
 These profiles could be copied, but it should also be possible to bind-mount the host versions into the containers.